-Here’s what to look for in order to ensure you get the best herbal products on the market:
+Here’s what to look for to ensure you get the best herbal products on the market:

-2) Ideally, plants should be harvested at their growing peak; leaves are harvested during the spring, flowers when they just open up (summer) and roots in the fall.
-Check with the manufacturer in order to discern the time of their harvest season
+2) Ideally, plants should be harvested at their growing peak; leaves are harvested during the spring, flowers when they just open up (summer), and roots in the fall.
+Check with the manufacturer to discern the time of their harvest season.

-5) Buy locally whenever possible; local production ensures freshness and greater potency, and having a closer relationship with the distributor ensures that you have more knowledge and insight over-harvesting and processing methods
+5) Buy locally whenever possible; local production ensures freshness and greater potency, and having a closer relationship with the distributor ensures that you have more knowledge and insight into over-harvesting and processing methods.

 Inevitably, improving the health of the lymph system comes down to multiple lifestyle changes, including getting more exercise and movement, sweating, sauna treatments, eating an alkaline diet, and supporting your body with the most effective herbs for the lymphatic system.

 I am so grateful to lymphatic herbs for helping me on my eczema-healing journey years ago!
 Tinctures, medicinal teas, and consuming herbs in salads were my go-to medicines during this healing process and they had a profound effect on helping me treat my chronic eczema naturally.